fractastical/ar/readme.md

 You can load Arc files from the command line:

+    /path/to/ar/arc foo.arc

+It only loads the first argument.
+If you want to load all the files, use -a or --all:

-    /path/to/ar/arc foo.arc bar.arc
+    /path/to/ar/arc -a foo.arc bar.arc qux.arc

-or, if you want to execute your Arc programs and go into the REPL afterwards:
+And, if you want to execute your Arc programs and go into the REPL afterwards, use --repl:

-    /path/to/ar/arc --repl foo.arc bar.arc
+    /path/to/ar/arc -a --repl foo.arc bar.arc qux.arc

 Run tests with: